Running TAO Toolkit on Google Colab

 Google Colab has some restrictions with TAO based on the limitations of the hardware and software available with the Colab Instances.
 You can view the limitations in the Notes section.

-To use Google Colab, you’ll need a Google Account with Google Drive access.
+To use Google Collab, you’ll need a Google Account with Google Drive access.

 Log in to your Google account,or create one by following instructions on the Sign-Up for Gmail page

-TAO Toolkit provides an extensive model zoo containing pretrained models for different computer-vision use cases.
+TAO Toolkit provides an extensive model zoo containing pretrained models for both computer-vision and conversational AI use cases.
 You can click on the “One-Click Deploy” link for the model of your use-case.

 Refer to the Steps to Locate files in a Colab Notebook section for an example of accessing files within the Colab notebook.